 With more than 50 vineyards and a dozen cellar doors; Southern Highlands is known for producing some of Australias highest quality of cool-climate wines ranges thanks to its perfectly fertile soils and high altitudes.

-With rolling hills and charming little towns, the Southern Highlands is the perfect tranquil and rural getaway from Sydney.
+With rolling hills and charming little towns, the Southern Highlands and Shoalhaven is the perfect tranquil and rural getaway from Sydney.

 With everything you need from locally acclaimed restaurants to classic country pubs, there is something for everyone.